hgraph-os/hMixer/README.md

 - Defining key metrics to display on the [hGraph](https://github.com/hgraph-os/hGraph)
 - Defining healthy ranges for health metrics to provide a default for [hGraph](https://github.com/hgraph-os/hGraph)

+The results of submissions could be viewed as a crowdsourced way to define a default hGraph and hScore for humans.

 ### License ###

 hMixer is [Apache 2.0](https://github.com/goinvo/hMixer/blob/master/LICENSE) licensed.